French Drains and Other Concrete Drainage

 Pipes are installed in strategic areas, leading to the declined slope.
 The pipes used can be metal or plastic, but they have to be properly ground to prevent sharp edges and keep them safe.

-With OKCrete’s expertise, you can be sure that your concrete will be properly installed and function as it should, including keeping water away from your garage or basement and avoiding the formation of massive pools of surface water in your yard.
+With OKCrete’s expertise, you can be sure that your concrete will be properly installed and function as it should, including keeping water away from the vulnerable spots on your property and voiding the formation of massive pools of surface water around the foundation walls your home.

 We'll review your request and get back to you right away!